cortexproject/cortex/docs/configuration/arguments.md

 ## Logging of IP of reverse proxy

-If a reverse proxy is used in front of Cortex it might be diffult to troubleshoot errors.
+If a reverse proxy is used in front of Cortex it might be difficult to troubleshoot errors.
 The following 3 settings can be used to log the IP address passed along by the reverse proxy in headers like X-Forwarded-For.

 - `-server.log_source_ips_enabled`